Archetypum/theSuffocater/README.md

 # Having problems with theSuffocater?
 Read this article:

     === Init Systems ===
-        - This build uses sysvinit initialization system.
-If you use systemd, try 'the-suffocater-legacy'.
-Unfortunately we dont have openrc build yet.
+        - This build uses sysvinit initialization system as primary, but supports ugly fucking systemd as well.
+If you talented enough to help me with openrc port, please contact me.

     === Notes for BSD users ===
         - *NetBSD*: Ensure that pkgin is installed on NetBSD before running the script.
 If it’s not